 ANNOUNCED AS TEMPORARYNo

-The regulation 51/2015 introduces a licensing requirement for seaports that would like to operate international freight.
+The Ministry of Transportation regulation number 51 introduces a licensing requirement for seaports operating international freight.
 Apart from needing to obtain an approval from the Director General for Sea Transportation at the Indonesian Ministry of Transportation (art.
-110(3)), they will need to fulfil a long list of requirements.
+110(3)), these ports will need to fulfil a long list of requirements.

 These requirements are of administrative (e.g. recommendations from the governor/mayor, the safety commissioner of the port, "other relevant instances including institutions responsible for customs, immigration and quarantine, health, industrialisation and trade matters" (art.110(4)a3; own translation)) and economic ("supporting certain industries", "has a financially viable volume of exports/imports" (art.110(4)b; own translation) nature.

-Therefore, the regulation is likely to negatively impact the inflow of goods through Indonesian ports.
-It has therefore been classified as an import-related non-tariff barrier.
+Therefore, the 2015 regulation is likely to negatively impact the outflow of goods from Indonesian ports.
+It has therefore been classified as an export-related non-tariff barrier.
 It came into force on 24 February 2015.

 Update on 7 December 2016